-To find out more: Our 2017 report offers further details on how districts established crossdepartmental planning teams and tapped district expertise (Augustine and Thompson, 2017).
 To launch a summer program, district leaders are dependent on a multitude of departments, such as curriculum, transportation, human resources, procurement, information technology, and facilities.
 Engaging these departments in planning for summer while they had pressing school-year responsibilities proved challenging.
 To mitigate this challenge, two of the study districts created cross-departmental planning teams to engage multiple departments in the planning process.
 For example, one district that set up an effective planning team included the following job titles in its committee: transportation coordinator, director of student services reforms, technology implementation specialist, food services director, curriculum writer, and human resources coordinator.
 All the leaders of the district's summer programs, including extended school-year services and credit recovery, were also members of this team.